-Note: US\$2012
+Note: Amounts indicated are in US\$ (2012).

 The above results need to be considered within the specific context and premises of the analysis undertaken.
-There are several factors which could have moved the assessed incremental product supply cost either up or down.
+There are several factors which could have resulted in the assessed incremental product supply cost being higher or lower.
 These include:

-- 1. As stated, assuming the 0.5% sulfur global fuel was DMA and so leaving the shift to be only from DMA at 0.5% sulfur to DMA at 0.1% sulfur (versus the shift from DMB at 0.5% sulfur to DMA at 0.1% sulfur that was assumed) would have lowered the assessed costs. - 2.
-Conversely, assuming that the global fuel would be some combination of some of the newer fuel formulations that are being brought onto the market as a result of the 2015 ECA 0.1% sulfur standard, formulations that are generally either a form of intermediate/hybrid or vacuum gasoil fuel (such as the ExxonMobil HDME 50) or a form of low sulfur IFO (often at around 80 to 200 centistokes), would have arguably raised the cost of conversion to ECA standard versus that assessed.
-The extent of the cost increase would have depended greatly on whether the 0.5% sulfur fuels could have been directly converted via (additional) desulfurization to meet the 0.1% standard while retaining their other quality characteristics or whether it would have proved necessary to replace them with (effectively upgrade them to) 0.1% DMA type distillate fuel.
+- 1. If the assumption in the model had been that the 0.5% sulfur global fuel was DMA, requiring a shift only from DMA at 0.5% sulfur to DMA at 0.1% sulfur (versus the shift from DMB at 0.5% sulfur to DMA at 0.1% sulfur that was assumed) the assessed costs would have been lower. - 2.
+Conversely, assuming that the global fuel would be some combination of the newer fuel formulations being brought onto the market as a result of the 2015 ECA 0.1% sulfur standard, formulations that are generally either a form of intermediate/hybrid or vacuum gasoil fuel (such as the ExxonMobil HDME 50), or a form of low sulfur IFO (often at around 80 to 200 centistokes), would have arguably raised the cost of conversion to ECA standard from that assessed.
+The extent of the cost increase would have depended greatly on whether the 0.5% sulfur fuels could have been directly converted via (additional) desulfurization to meet the 0.1% standard, while retaining their other quality characteristics, or whether it would have proved necessary to replace them with (effectively upgrade them to) 0.1% DMA type distillate fuel.
 Such an assessment was beyond the scope of this analysis.
-Also, while several newer fuel formulations are on the market, driven by the new ECA standard, it is so far questionable whether they could be offered in such volumes as to become the generally used global or ECA fuels appears to be a realistic, conservative premise for this study. - 3.
-Equally, the timing of the entry into effect of the Mexican ECA would have a significant effect on the associated fuels supply costs.
-This analysis, since it was set at a 2030 timeframe, assumed that in the Base Case the global industry would have already converted to the 0.5% sulfur standard, i.e. that it would already have done the "heavy lifting" to convert the majority of today's high sulfur IFO to lower sulfur (0.5%) marine distillate.
-A evaluation focused on entry into effect pre 2020 (or pre 2025 if the global standard were deferred to that year) would have necessarily assessed the cost of moving from today's fuel mix (with 3.5% maximum sulfur on IFO) to 0.1% sulfur ECA distillate fuel.
-As noted above, the differentials that have applied in the market of US\$150 US\$400/tonne are more reflective of what the likely assessed cost would have been under those circumstances.
+Also, while several newer fuel formulations are on the market, driven by the new ECA standard, at this stage it is questionable whether they could be offered in adequate volumes as to become the generally used global or ECA fuel formulations.
+In other words, assuming marine distillates for both the global and ECA fuels appears to be a realistic, conservative premise for this study. - 3.
+Equally, the timing of the entry into effect of the Mexican ECA would have a significant effect on the associated fuel supply costs.
+Given that this analysis is based on projections for 2030, it was assumed that in the Base Case the global industry would have already converted to the 0.5%